A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: System model and Problem formulation

-Therefore, we cannot drive the search of the optimal solution using the chain rule on the \emph{task placement} $p_v'$ and \emph{scaling}~$C_{p,v}$ variables -- note both variables determine the total delay $d_v$ -- for the search may be trapped in local optima.
-Achieving an global optimal solution for Problem~\ref{problem} requires exhaustive search.
+Therefore, we cannot drive the search of the optimal solution using the chain rule on the \emph{task placement} $p_v'$ and \emph{scaling}~$C_{p,v}$ variables -- note both variables determine the total delay $d_v$ -- as the search may be trapped in local optima.
+Achieving a global optimal solution for Problem~\ref{problem} requires exhaustive search.
 However, in the following lemma we show that the problem is $\mathcal{NP}$-hard thus computationally intractable.
-The proof is in Appendix A.

 \begin{lemma} Problem~\ref{problem} is $\mathcal{NP}$-hard. \end{lemma}